julflore000/Equity-Research-EF/README.md

 # Equity Research EFs
  Module for providing wind, solar, and coal job years/MW EFs based on location
- * Key point: single EF supplied for Wind while two EFs supplied for O&M and installation/construction (estimated 25 year life span of solar plants)
+ * Key point: single EF supplied for Wind while two EFs supplied for O&M and installation/construction

 ### Modules to Install
 * Need to install geopy used to calculate which state that hypothetical plant is in

-    if in anaconda run:
+    if in anaconda terminal run:
     conda install -c conda-forge geopy
 ### Data Sources:
 * Solar state level capacities was taken from https://seia.org/states-map